Colorado

 Evening:

 We’ll gather once more as a group for a wrap-up session in our hotel meeting room to share experiences and exchange farewells.
-Then prepare for check-out and departure in the morning.
+Prepare for check-out and departure in the morning.

 Activity Note